catalyst-cloud/catalystcloud-docs/source/kubernetes/quickstart.rst

 Download and install kubectl
 ============================

-Kubectl is the command line interface to the Kubernetes API and the canonical way to interact with Kubernetes clusters.
+This quickstart will cover two ways to start your cluster.
+The Kubectl is only required for the command line example as Kubectl is the command line interface to the Kubernetes API and the canonical way to interact with Kubernetes clusters.

 The instructions below can be used to quickly install kubectl on Linux as a static binary: